Student Incident Response Protocol

 Royal Roads University Procedure

-The Manager, Student Engagement, or the Emergency On-Call Staff Member, or designate, will inform university departments of the incident where appropriate.
-Incidents involving the well-being of individual students will be reported to the CARE Team and the Associate Vice President, Student and Academic Services.
+- The CARE Team Member will inform university departments of the incident as appropriate.
+Incidents involving student safety or well-being will be reported to the Associate Vice President, Student and Academic Services and the Associate Vice President Operations and Resilience.

-Where necessary, The Manager, Student Engagement, or the Emergency On-Call Staff Member will establish a follow-up review meeting with the student, to either close the loop on the incident, or ensure that outstanding issues are being addressed.
+- Where necessary, the CARE Team will establish a follow-up meeting with the student to ensure that outstanding issues are being addressed.

 A crisis is defined as a traumatic event that occurs outside the norm of daily human experience, such as a medical emergency, assault causing bodily harm, sexual assault, suicide or suicide attempt, kidnapping, death, or serious criminal activities, such as those involving weapons, social unrest, natural disaster, or fire.